 - The formation and differentiation of meteorite impact melt sheets

-- Origin and evolution of the >3.8 Ga Nuvvuagittuq greenstone belt, Superior Province, Canada
+- Origin and evolution of Earth's early crust, through study of sites such as the >3.8 billion year old Nuvvuagittuq greenstone belt, Superior Province, Canada

 - Development of novel techniques for in-situ geochemical and isotopic measurements by atom probe tomography, SIMS in-situ ID-TIMS and Laser Ablation ICP-MS

-- Application of novel isotopic tools to the dating and tracing of ore-formation
+- Application of novel isotopic and structural tools to the dating and tracing of ore-formation